yohans0/Play-By-Play-NBA-stats-app-/README.md

 # Play-By-Play-NBA-stats-app-
-This repository is for making Play By Play (NBA stats app).
-My name is Yohans Seyoum and I am a second year at KSU studying Information Systems.
+Play By Play!
+With this program, you'll be able to view the status of all NBA players (starting from the 1979 NBA season).
-My love for basketball made me want to create this app.
+My love for basketball inspired me to create this app.
-I like to workout and play basketball in my free time.
-A show that I just finished watching was "Severance" (VERY GOOD SHOW!)
+I also occasionally place sports parlays, and analyzing player stats really helps with that.